louisabraham/ffpass/README.md

 # ffpass - Import and Export passwords for Firefox Quantum

-The latest version of Firefox doesn’t allow to import or export the stored logins and passwords.
+The latest version of Firefox doesn't allow to import or export the stored logins and passwords as a file.

 This tools interacts with the encrypted password database of Firefox to provide these features.